Case

 This worker would help you manage activities related to your:

-For example, we may fund a support worker if, as a result of an intellectual disability, you keep removing the dressing from your wound.
-However, we are highly unlikely to fund the treatment or consumables, such as dressings or medication, you need for your injury or illness.
+For example, we may fund a support worker if you keep removing the dressing from your wound because of an intellectual disability.
+But it’s very unlikely we’ll fund the treatment or consumables, such as dressings or medication, you need for your injury or illness.
 These are not related to your disability.

 Case Example